najoshi/sickle/README.md

 Sickle also supports gzipped file inputs and optional gzipped outputs.
 By default, Sickle will produce regular (i.e. not gzipped) output, regardless of the input.
+Sickle also has an option to truncate reads with Ns at the first N position.

 There is also a sickle.xml file included in the package that can be used to add sickle to your local [Galaxy](http://galaxy.psu.edu/) server.